ash/raku-course/essentials/booleans/exercises/double-negation/solution/index.md

 ## Comments

 Before running the program, let us think what it will print.
 There are two negation operators before the variable.
-And they act as two negation operators.
-In the first case, the falue is flipped from `False` to `True`, and then immediately flipped back from `True` to `False`.
+They act as two negation operators.
+In the first case, the value is flipped from `False` to `True`, and then immediately flipped back from `True` to `False`.
 In the second case, the algorithm is the same: after two negations, we get the initial Boolean value.

 ## Output